Ana de Armas: Leading roles and mainstream recognition (2020–present)

-Leading roles and further recognition (2021–present)

 In 2021, de Armas reunited with Daniel Craig to play a Bond girl in Cary Joji Fukunaga's No Time to Die.
 Fukunaga wrote the character of a Cuban CIA agent with de Armas in mind.
 She described the character as bubbly and "very irresponsible".
-In her short appearance in No Time to Die, her character, Paloma, claimed to have little training but proved to be highly skilled.
+In her short appearance in No Time to Die, her character, Paloma, claims to have little training, but proves to be highly skilled while fighting.
 No Time to Die was a commercial success, grossing $774.2 million worldwide, and earned positive reviews.
 Peter Bradshaw of The Guardian praised de Armas' "witty and unworldly turn".
 De Armas starred in Adrian Lyne's erotic thriller Deep Water, based upon the novel by Patricia Highsmith.
 She and Ben Affleck play a couple in an open marriage.
-In 2022, De Armas starred in the Russo brothers' Netflix action thriller The Gray Man, alongside Ryan Gosling and Chris Evans.
+In 2022, de Armas starred in the Russo brothers' Netflix action thriller The Gray Man.
 Neither Deep Water nor The Gray Man were particularly successful with critics and audiences.

-De Armas portrayed Marilyn Monroe in the Netflix biopic Blonde (2022), based on the biographical fiction novel of the same name by Joyce Carol Oates.
+De Armas portrayed Marilyn Monroe (as Norma Jean) in the Netflix biopic Blonde (2022), based on the biographical fiction novel of the same name by Joyce Carol Oates.
 Director Andrew Dominik noticed de Armas's performance in Knock Knock and, while she went through a long casting process, Dominik secured the role for her after the first audition.
-In preparation, de Armas worked with a dialect coach for a year, read Oates' novel and also said she studied hundreds of photographs, videos, audio recordings, and films to prepare for the role.
+In preparation, de Armas worked with a dialect coach for about nine months, read Oates' novel and also said she studied hundreds of photographs, videos, audio recordings, and films to prepare for the role.
 Despite criticism towards her casting, due to her having a notable Spanish accent, de Armas' performance was praised; Catherine Bray of Empire labeled de Armas' performance as "powerful", while Richard Lawson of Vanity Fair remarked that "De Armas is fiercely, almost scarily committed to the role, maintaining high and focused energy through every torrent of tears and screams and traumas."
-She received nominations for the Academy Award for Best Actress, the BAFTA Award for Best Actress in a Leading Role, the Golden Globe Award for Best Actress in a Motion Picture – Drama and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
+She received a nomination for the Academy Award for Best Actress, in addition to nominations for the BAFTA, Golden Globe and SAG Award in the same category.
+She became the first Cuban to be nominated for the first of these.

-De Armas will next star in the Apple TV+ film Ghosted, also starring Chris Evans, for which she replaced Scarlett Johansson.
+De Armas next starred with Chris Evans in the Apple TV+ action comedy film Ghosted (2023).
+Benjamin Lee of The Guardian panned the film and the lack of chemistry between de Armas and Evans.
+She appeared alongside an ensemble cast in Ron Howard's survival thriller Eden (2024).
+She then starred in the John Wick spin-off action thriller Ballerina (2025), in which she portrayed a vengeful assassin.